Financial Planning for Alzheimer’s Disease

 When possible, advance planning should take place soon after a diagnosis of early-stage Alzheimer’s disease while the person can participate in discussions.
 People with early-stage disease are often capable of understanding many aspects and consequences of legal decision making.
 However, legal and medical experts say that many forms of planning can help the person and his or her family even if the person is diagnosed with late-stage Alzheimer’s Disease

 Alzheimer’s Disease and other cognition impairing diseases are financially devastating to families because of the high cost of care.
-Martha C. Brown & Associates, as elder law attorneys, are especially equipped to assist families in planning for the high cost of care and therefore, limiting the financial devastation of Alzheimer’s Disease for the family.
+Mitchell, Brown & Associates, as elder law attorneys, are especially equipped to assist families in planning for the high cost of care and therefore, limiting the financial devastation of Alzheimer’s Disease for the family.

 We encourage you to contact our St. Louis attorneys to get the advice you need.
 Together, we can discuss your long-term goals and advise you on planning that will allow you to reach those goals.